Wisłoka Dębica: Four years in the fourth division and promotion in 2006

-Cup of Poland
+Polish Cup

-Wisłoka, a team which has never managed to qualify to the First Division, is an example of a club whose biggest successes are associated with Cup of Poland.
+Wisłoka, a team which has never managed to qualify to the first division, is an example of a club whose biggest successes are associated with the Polish Cup.
 Of many Wisłoka's games in the Cup of Poland throughout the years, two matches need mentioning.
 First is an edition in the soccer season 1988–1989.
 Second is Wisłoka's biggest-ever success so far – reaching as far as quarter-finals of the competition, which took place in the season 1992–93.

-1988-1989 season
+1988–89 season

 Wisłoka was at that time playing in the 3rd Regional Division, group 8th (south-east Poland).
 The team finished the season on the 8th position, just before the reserve team of Igloopol Dębica.
-The future opponent of Wisłoka in the Cup of Poland, Górnik Zabrze, was at that time by far the best team in Poland, winning Polish Championships for four successive years (1985-86-87-88).
-Many excellent players represented Górnik in those years.
-Among them were Jozef Wandzik, Józef Dankowski, Waldemar Matysik, Andrzej Iwan, Ryszard Komornicki, Jan Urban, Andrzej Pałasz.
 On 24 July 1989, in the first round of the Cup of Poland, Wisłoka beat Glinik Gorlice 3–0.
 On 3 August 1989 Wisłoka defeated Radomiak Radom 2–0, and on 17 August 1989, Wisłoka beat Resovia Rzeszów 5–2.
-Finally, on 31 August 1989 Wisłoka Dębica tied 0–0 with Górnik Zabrze losing 4–5 on penalty shootout.
+Finally, on 31 August 1989 Wisłoka Dębica tied 0–0, with Górnik Zabrze losing 4–5 on penalty shootout.
 Undoubtedly, this game was the biggest sports event in the history of the town.
 The stands were full – around 10,000 fans showed up (which made for around one-fourth of the town's population).
 As minutes passed by, more and more people started to chant songs and clap their hands.
 During final minutes of the game, the whole crowd was actively supporting Wisłoka.